Exploring $\rm Mg^{2+}$ and $\rm Ca^{2+}$ Conductors Via Solid-State Metathesis Reactions: Methods

 \subsection{Magnetic susceptibility measurements}

-To assess the valency state of the transition metal atoms in the as-prepared ${\rm Mg}M_2{\rm TeO_6}$ \blue {($M = \rm Co, Ni $)} and ${\rm Mg_2}M{\rm TeO_6}$ \blue {($M = \rm Cu, Co, Ni $)} samples, magnetic susceptibility measurements were performed using a Quantum Design Magnetic Property Measurement System, at a temperature range of 2--300 K and a magnetic field range of $\pm 70$ kOe.
+To assess the valency state of the transition metal atoms in the as-prepared ${\rm Mg}M_2{\rm TeO_6}$ \blue {($M = \rm Co, Ni $)} samples, magnetic susceptibility measurements (\textbf {Supplementary Figure 58}) were performed using a Quantum Design Magnetic Property Measurement System, at a temperature range of 2--300 K and a magnetic field range of $\pm 70$ kOe.